Skip to main content

 graphics6 positive mentions

-• The developer is highly responsive and actively working on updates and improvements, showing dedication to enhancing the game.
+• The developer is highly responsive to feedback and actively updates the game, showing dedication to improving the player experience.

 • story